 The kids and I filled our bags with the nuts and took them home to prepare.
-The nuts we harvested were really wet from the rain, so I decided to lay them out in one of the kids play tables outside to dry.
+The nuts we harvested were really wet from the rain, so I decided to lay them out on one of the kids’ play tables outside to dry.
 I covered the table with an old window screen and laid rocks on the corners to keep it in place.
 This was to keep the squirrels out.

 Imagine my surprise when I went out to check on the nuts the next day and found that a squirrel had dug a hole through the screen and had stolen several of the nuts!
 The thief!

 We had to move quickly before we were robbed of any more!
 So, the first step is removing the husk.
 An easy way to do this is to step on it and roll it around under your shoe.
 The husk will easily come off, leaving a wet nutshell.
 Your hull might be too hard at first – I’ll give you more information on what to do in this situation later on in the article.

 Next the nutshells need to be washed.
 They will be covered in wet, black residue from the husk.
 Again, wear gloves!
 I dumped all of the nuts into a 5 gallon bucket, filled it with water, and stirred it well with a big stick.
 I dumped out the dirty water and repeated this process about 10 more times.
 The nuts that floated I tossed out.
-Supposedly those are the bad nuts.
+Supposedly, those are the bad nuts.

 Another note: Don’t leave the husks anywhere on the ground where you want to grow other plants.
 They have some sort of chemical in them that makes it really hard for some trees and plants to grow.
 For this reason you should not try to compost the husks either.

-Later in the day I went out to check on the nuts.
+Later in the day, I went out to check on the nuts.
 They were dry.
 Good.
 But just as I was about to go in and get a bag to collect the nuts in I spotted something creeping out of the trees… that rascally squirrel was back!